Skip to main content

 From the age of 16, you can apply to us to find out the number, sex and year of birth of any donor-conceived genetic siblings (as well as information about your donor).
 This process is known as ‘Opening the Register’.

-If you haven’t applied to us for this information, we strongly recommend you do this before you decide whether to join DSL.
+If you haven’t applied to us for this information, we strongly recommend you do this before you decide whether to join DSL, however it is not compulsory.
 Up to 10 different sets of parents can use the same donor and each can use the same donor for more than one child.

-So it’s possible you may have more than 20 other donor-conceived genetic siblings.
-However, it’s also possible that there are none and you would therefore not be eligible to join DSL.
+So, it’s possible you may be one of a group of more than 20 donor-conceived genetic siblings.
+However, it’s also possible that you were the only person born with the help of the donor that your parents used, and so you don’t have any siblings and you would therefore not be eligible to join DSL.

 Who do you have to support you?

-Who else knows that you are considering joining DSL and how supportive are they?
+Who else knows that you are considering joining Donor Sibling Link, and how supportive are they?

-What are your expectations about joining DSL and what are your hopes and fears?
+What are your expectations about joining Donor Sibling Link and what are your hopes and fears?

 There are many possible outcomes.
 Your donor-conceived genetic sibling(s) may not live up to your expectations or they may exceed them.

-How will you feel if none have joined?
+How will you feel if none have joined DSL?
 What if they have joined but not kept their contact information up to date?
 What are your best/worst case scenarios in the short and longer term?

 What is the importance to you of ‘nature versus nurture’?